corda/corda-docs/content/en/docs/corda-enterprise/4.6/node-upgrade-notes.md

 {{< /important >}}

 ## Step 5.
-Start up the node
+Start the node in the normal way

-Start the node in the usual manner you have selected.
-The node will perform any automatic data migrations required, which may take some time.
-If the migration process is interrupted, it can be continued without harm simply by starting the node again.
+Start the node in the normal way.

 ## Step 6.
 Undrain the node